About Educational Epiphany

 Bourque is an avid cooking enthusiast and culinary school graduate, a decent golfer, and he loves art, design, Detroit techno, and jazz.

 Jerry D. Richardson II, M.Ed.
-Director of Operations

 Jerry D. Richardson II has 15 years of cutting-edge elementary education and program operations experience.
 His wide breadth and depth of experience includes organizational effectiveness, instructional leadership, professional development, data analysis, curriculum development, and many other areas of discipline in education.